 - Whipped cream, optional

 - In a bowl, beat eggs.
 Add milk, sugar, vanilla and salt; mix well.
 Stir in butter.
 Combine flour, cinnamon and baking soda; add to milk mixture.
 Fold in persimmon pulp, dates, coconut and nuts.
-Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 325° for 1 hour or until a toothpick inserted near center comes out clean.
+Pour into a greased 13x9-in. baking pan.
+Bake at 325° for 1 hour or until a toothpick inserted in the center comes out clean.
 Serve warm or at room temperature with whipped cream if desired.
-Yield: 20-24 servings.